 let it be for the edification of the church that you seek to excel.

 Intelligible speech or language is foundational to the edification of the church.
 A church can excel only when it is edified.
 Edification is central to the entire 14th chapter.
 The purpose of the gift of tongues was to communicate in a language other than the native language of the speaker, so that the meaning and content would build up (edify) those who listen.

 The purpose of all communication is to edify, not to impress.

 Rivalry is a problem in local churches.
-Some people excel in their gifts in order to demonstrate how great they are rather than to build up the church.
+Some people excel in their gifts to demonstrate how great they are rather than to build up the church.
 There is no intrinsic problem with excellence; in fact, the last phrase in our study is a command to “seek to excel.”
 The problem is not with excellence but with the reason we want to excel.
 The reason should be to build up or edify the church (14:4,5).

 An edifice is a building, so the purpose of all gifts should be to make the church a strong structure like a building.
 When people fellowship for any length of time in a local church, they should be stronger for having been there.
-There is personal responsibility for building ourselves (Jude 20), but there is also a responsibility of the whole church doing it as well.
+There is a personal responsibility for building ourselves (Jude 20), but there is also a responsibility of the whole church doing it as well.
 All purposes of gifts are church-oriented rather than self-oriented.